kpavel/openwhisk-light/README.md

 OWL is designed to address several additional non-functional requirements (some of which are currently work-in-progress), including:
 1. Enable local execution on a cluster of hosts.
 This is already supported with Docker Swarm, taking advantage of its compatibility with the remote Docker API.
 However, such configuration is currently not optimized to ensure locality between the placement of the action container and the location of the data source (e.g., in cases when there is a desire to pool gateways together, offloading computation between them when necessary).
 2. Enable running OpenWhisk actions on different kinds of hardware architecture, such as ARM-based hardware (e.g., Raspberry Pi).
 OWL currently assumes that 'base' Docker images used for the 'native' action types (node.js, python, Java, etc) are pre-deployed on each Docker engine.
 These images can be adjusted to fit the hardware architecture.
-For 'blackbox' actions, supporting cross-arch protability would require maintaining images built for the different kinds of architecture, and introducing a naming convention to select the proper one when the image is pulled.
+For 'blackbox' actions, supporting cross-arch portability would require maintaining images built for the different kinds of architecture, and introducing a naming convention to select the proper one when the image is pulled.
 3. Enable (limited) disconnected operation, when centralized OpenWhisk repository/catalog is not accessible (e.g., in mobile deployments with intermittent connectivity)
 4. Enable multi-tier deployment with "bursting" between tiers when running out of local capacity and there are no idle containers (e.g., individual gateway --> small local cluster --> cloud)